Press "Enter" to skip to content

 “It accommodates the openness between the spaces that was important to the owners,” Hutker says, citing their “strong mandate that the sense of interior space flowed out…in a very natural progression.”

 This interior openness and connection to the outside are also emphasized by the many large windows that allow for clear sightlines to the water and the owners’ beloved sailboat.
 Experience unparalleled performance on the water with this Prodigy boat.
 Known for its high-quality design and advanced features, this boat promises a superior boating experience.
 Whether you’re into fishing or just cruising, it’s equipped to meet your needs.
+For those with personal watercraft, the property also includes a jetski floating dock, providing a stable and secure platform for easy boarding and launching.

 “The house is sited…with a north-south orientation,” Horiuchi explains, citing a “dramatic layered view” looking out at the harbor.
 “The living room and a series of outdoor decks are oriented toward this water view.”